ArnoVdH/photoblog/content/blog/2020/morrowind.md

 The role of necromancy and ancestor worship in Dunmer culture.

 The history of Vvardenfell, the Chimer, Dwemer & Dunmer and the Tribunal.
+Tonal architecture of the Dwemer.

 ## Tribunal & Bloodmoon
+Morrowind was followed up with two expansions: Tribunal in the same year en Bloodmoon in 2003, rather quick given that there were numerous problems with the base game upon release (not that I know much about it, I wouldn't play it for a few more years, as I was only twelve at the time).

 Tribunal is a bit of a mixed bag.
 The City of Mournhold feels empty.
-Even though the architecture is interesting, the vast spaces are sparsely populated with almost nothing to do.
+Even though the architecture is interesting, the vast spaces are sparsely populated with almost nothing to do, besides the main questline.
 The dungeons are interesting though, the idea of 'lost underground city', haunted catacombs and antediluvian Dwemer ruins are engaging and impressive.

 Although I've played Morrowind quite a lot, completing the main quest, explorer the world time and again, I never ventured into the Bloodmoon expansion before, except for a short trip to Fort Frostmoth and a quick return trip.
 So this playthrough was the first time exploring the snowy forests and defiling its ancient barrows.
 While the expansion is well rounded in itself, the isle of Solstheim just isn't that interesting as the rest of Morrowind.
 It's in effect a premonition of the later games that step back from weird, original world-building and a move towards more traditional fantasy settings, in this case the viking-like Nords.